zutrinken/Scapegoat/readme.md

 * use widgets for the sidebar and footer.
 The footer looks best with 4 Widgets with approximately equal heights.
 Don't use menu widgets in the footer, there is a separate footer-menu
 * Firefox on Windows don't load the fonts of the theme.
 To fix that, you have to insert this on top of your **.htaccess**:
 ```<FilesMatch "\.(ttf|otf|eot|woff|svg)$">Header set Access-Control-Allow-Origin "*"</FilesMatch>```
+* If custom excerpts are active you can also show a video above it.
+You have to use the custom field "video" with the value of your iframe-code.

 ## Shortcodes